MicroEJ/docs/Tutorials/How to create a MicroEJ Platform for a custom device.rst

 Or to start from scratch a new MicroEJ Platform

-* In MicroEJ SDK: create the platform and edit (refer to the MicroEJ Platform as a model for implementation)
+* In MicroEJ SDK: create the MicroEJ Platform and refer to the selected MicroEJ Platform as a model for implementation. (refer to :ref:`platform_creation`)
 * in the C IDE: start from an empty project and implement the drivers of each of the LL drivers API.

   Make sure to link with: